Borges Fiction

 Collected Fictions

 In 1999 the literary world celebrated the one-hundredth anniversary of Borges’ birth.
-This “Borges Centennial” was marked by numerous lectures, conferences, and artistic projects, from concerts of Borges-themed tango to exhibitions of rare, original manuscripts.
+This “Borges Centennial” was marked by numerous lectures, conferences, and artistic projects, from performances of Borges-themed tango to exhibitions of original manuscripts.
 One of the most anticipated events was Penguin-Viking’s publication of three massive volumes of Borges’ work, each dedicated to a different genre: his short stories, his non-fiction, and his poetry.
 It was the first time a single publisher had attempted to collect, curate, and translate the bulk of Borges’ impressive oeuvre, and it was justly celebrated as a watershed of Borges translation.
-The first of these volumes was Collected Fictions, released in 1998.
-Not only could a reader finally hold Borges’ collected fiction in a single volume, many of the stories had been long out of print, or available only in the original Spanish.
-As such, Collected Fictions is a treasure trove of Borges rarities, from the “universal iniquities” of his youth to his final story, “Shakespeare’s Memory.”

 Historia universal de la infamia